 Our sailing voyages are authentic learn-to-cruise adventures.
 Crew, right along with Mark and Katya Gordon, take part in all aspects of the sailing life.
 As a crew member aboard Amicus II, you will cook and clean, stand watch day and night, trim sails, learn to navigate, and assemble and launch our dinghy.
 In remote anchorages you will have opportunities to explore via kayak or trail.
 At night, the cabin turns into a bunkhouse.
 Always, you are part of a tightly knit group that is exploring the wildest lake on earth, learning how this lake is changing, and engaging with regular citizens about that change and what we need to do.
 Prepare to learn, be challenged, and have an insane amount of fun.

 The real work of our Young Adult trips begins when you walk into the first classroom and engage with students about the impacts of climate change on Lake Superior and it's coastal communities.
-We also cover topics such as invasive species, microplastics and the impacts of climate change on the boreal forest.
+We also cover topics such as invasive species, microplastics, and the impacts of climate change on the boreal forest.
 You will lead small group discussions on carbon cutting projects, be a tour guide for our "Open Boat" sessions and engage with the larger community during our community presentations.
 Arctic explorer and climate champion Will Steger said that the key to solving the climate crisis is citizen engagement.
 Since our first trip in 2014 we have engaged with thousands of students and community members around Lake Superior.
-Join us as we continue our message of hope, action and engagement in solving the climate crisis.

 Place: Trip departs from and arrives back at the Knife River Marina in Knife River, Minnesota.